Skip to main content

 • What are the parking rules in Oakleaf?

-No boat, travel trailer, mobile home or motor home can be placed, parked or stored on any lot unless totally contained within a garage or otherwise screened from view and located in a rear yard, subject to the approval of the ARB.
+No boat, travel trailer, mobile home or motor home can be placed, parked, or stored on any lot unless totally contained within a garage or otherwise completely screened from view and located in a rear yard, subject to approval of the ARB.

 Vehicles parked on the street must face with the direction of traffic and have the wheels no more than 12 inches from the curb.

 The CDD has a towing policy for cars parked on the grass of common areas.
-It may seem like you’re doing the right thing by pulling your car or truck up on the grass but you could be damaging important, and expensive, irrigation equipment when you do so.
+It may seem like you’re doing the best thing by pulling your car or truck up on the grass near a neighborhood park but you could be damaging important and expensive irrigation equipment when you park in the common areas.
 Please park vehicles only in the roadway, or an approved parking lot when visiting a neighborhood park, recreation facilities such as the soccer or baseball fields, or when visiting the amenities centers of Phase 1 or 2.

 • Are satellite dishes allowed?